Updated on: 11/20/2019

 In addition to criminal charges, it’s also possible to make a claim in civil court for damages caused by a drunk driver.
 If your loved one was killed by a drunk or drugged driver, you may be able to get compensation for grief counseling, funeral expenses, the loss of their income, the loss of their emotional support, and other expenses.
 While no amount of money can possibly compensate a bereaved family for the loss of someone dear to them, an experienced wrongful death lawyer can help you understand your legal rights as a victim.

-If you have any questions about the way wrongful death claims work in Washington state, Davis Law Group’s legal team is here to answer them.
+If you have any questions about the way wrongful death claims work in Washington state, Davis Law Group’s personal injury legal team is here to answer them.
 You can speak with our legal team at any time by using our convenient chat feature, visiting our contact form, or calling (206) 727-4000.